victorgvargas/store-parts-exercise/README.md

 - The possibility to order by price implemented on the SPA side
 - A way to request different parts by type
 - The ability to request different search queries on typing
+- Create a public repo to share your work with us
 - An accurate README to show us how to run your app
 - You should not change this service